BPenzar/tima/README.md

 <u>To test TIMA:</u>

-Clone the repository, install the latest version of the Ionic CLI and run:
+Clone the repository, install the latest version of the Ionic CLI and run in the directory:

 ```bash
 ionic serve